BNGES Products LLC • Supplier quality insights

 04

-Small unapproved changes are where quality quietly starts to drift.
+Small unapproved changes are where quality quietly starts to drift and where most brands lose control without realizing it.

 Some of the worst sourcing problems do not come from dramatic mistakes.
 They come from small changes that nobody flagged clearly enough.
 A material swap.
 A process tweak.
 A packaging adjustment.
 A different subcontractor.
 Each one seems minor until the finished product starts changing with it.